essc/clp_foss4g_workshop/source/qgis_interface.rst

    :align: center
    :width: 300 pt

-:term:`Vector` data are represented as either point, line or polygon.
+`Vector` data are represented as either point, line or polygon.
 The type of vector depends on what information you wish to convey.

 * Points - represented by a single X,Y coordinate.
 A point normally represents